2021–22 Indiana Hoosiers men's basketball team: 2023 recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2023 Team Ranking".
+Rivals.;

 Roster

 Note: Players' year is based on remaining eligibility.
-Because the NCAA did not count the 2020–21 season towards eligibility, last year's Freshmen are still considered Freshmen this season.
+Because the NCAA did not count the 2020–21 season towards eligibility, last year's freshmen were still considered freshmen this season.